 Activity: "Bringing Our Purpose and Identity to Life"

-- 1Reflection: Ask, "What behaviours and skills do we need to embody our purpose, identity, and beliefs?"
+- Reflection: Ask, "What behaviours and skills do we need to embody our purpose, identity, and beliefs?"

-- 2Individual Brainstorm: Team members write down actions and skills on sticky notes.
+- Individual Brainstorm: Team members write down actions and skills on sticky notes.

-- 3Group Share & Categorisation: Place sticky notes on a large paper or whiteboard, categorising them into behaviours (what we do) and capabilities (how we do it).
+- Group Share & Categorisation: Place sticky notes on a large paper or whiteboard, categorising them into behaviours (what we do) and capabilities (how we do it).

-- 4Action Plan: Identify 3–5 key behaviours and capabilities.
+- Action Plan: Identify 3–5 key behaviours and capabilities.
 Develop a simple action plan that includes specific actions, ownership, and a timeline.

 Step 5: Shaping Our Environment

-Objective: Identify environmental factors that support or hinder the team’s purpose, identity, beliefs, and actions.
+Objective: Identify environmental factors that support or hinder the team’s purpose, identity, beliefs, and actions

 Time: 45 minutes